Frequently asked question about LAVH

 Postoperative recovery times and pain levels were assessed in 37 patients with a primary complaint of pelvic pain and diagnoses of fibroid uterus, adenomyosis, and severe endometriosis who underwent LAVH (Laparoscopic assisted vaginal hysterectomy).
 Women reported an activity level of 8.7 on a scale of 1 to 10 (10 no limits on activity) by postoperative day 14.
 In another study those undergoing abdominal hysterectomy had a mean uterine weight of 418 g compared with 150 g for those undergoing LAVH (Laparoscopic assisted vaginal hysterectomy).
 The hospital stay after abdominal hysterectomy was 4.5 days and after LAVH 2.5 days.
 An important public policy issue now confronts us.
 As it is currently performed, LAVH is more expensive than TAH (Total Abdominal Hysterectomy).
 The issue is whether the benefits of shorter convalescence and faster return to the work force, shorter hospitalization, and less need for narcotics for postoperative pain outweigh the disadvantage of the higher cost.
 If total health care system costs are evaluated, the short-term disability costs of 2 weeks of recovery after laparoscopic hysterectomy should be compared with disability costs of 6 to 8 weeks of recovery after abdominal hysterectomy.
 The woman who returns to work 4 to 6 weeks earlier is producing.

 In the current system, insurance companies and hospitals do not share in these benefits, only the costs.
 The economic impact of laparoscopic surgery must take into account both the cost to the hospital and insurance payers and these productivity and social issues.
 Insurance is based on a risk pool whereby the cost of a premium is based on the cost of treatment, not the ability of the subscriber to return to work.
 An economic and social cost-benefit analysis must be performed before decisions are made to modify or judge a procedure that provides substantial benefits to the patient.
+Since its introduction in 1989, continued improvement of techniques will likely progress rapidly so that LAVH will be performed on an outpatient basis for many women, and will result in shorter recovery time.13 thus the increased operating room time of approximately 46 minutes is significantly outweighed by the benefits available with widespread application of this procedure.

 What are the types of LAVH ?